 The first thing you notice about any iPad keyboard case is the appearance, and this lightweight design is made to complement the elegant sophisticated style of the iPad Mini while still offering durable protection.
 The keyboard layout has larger keys for more comfortable typing and connects wirelessly via Bluetooth.
 Built-in hinges allow the device to be tilted up to 130 degrees for comfortable viewing.
 The keyboard cover features the auto sleep/wake function, which is activated by opening and closing the lid.
 One hour of charging yields some 50 hours of uninterrupted use.

 This protective case with a built-in Bluetooth keyboard ticks all the boxes.
 There’s a rugged shell for drop protection, with all the cutouts you need for easy access.
 The cover folds back to act as a stand and triggers the automatic sleep and wake function of your iPad Mini 4 or 5, so it comes to life when you open the cover.
 The keyboard is reasonably well-spaced with concave keys and a row of iOS shortcuts.
 You should be able to get around six months out of the rechargeable battery before having to plug in.

 Looking for something affordable?
 This case from Fintie is very reasonably priced.
 Sure, it won’t be of the highest quality, but it will be fine for those who only occasionally need a keyboard.
 The case boasts a slim and lightweight design and comes in several colors and patterns, while still managing to offer enough protection in case you do happen to drop your device.
-A little worried about buying such a cheap keyboard?
-Well, the Amazon reviews speak for themselves — this case is an Amazon Choice and flaunts a respectable 4-star rating based on nearly 150 reviews.
+The keyboard itself is removable and has a 10-meter range; it also features scissor-switch keys and long battery life.